mercadopago/devsite-docs/guides/in-person-payments/mp-point/how-to-integrate.en.md

 ### Delete the payment order

 The DELETE in this API enables you to delete an order.
-You have to ways of doing so:
+You have two ways of doing so:

 By `device_name`: